 \subsection{PDE-constrained Optimization}

-Above discussed can be considered as a traditional nonlinear PDE solver, here we suggest developing new PDE-constrained optimization method for parameters learning NPDEs.
+The above discussion can be considered as a traditional nonlinear PDE solver.
+Here we suggest developing a new PDE-constrained optimization method for parameter learning in NPDEs.

-The idea is to adopt some metrics to measure the difference between expected system output and real system output, while the system is constrained by NPDEs.
+The idea is to adopt some metrics to measure the difference between the expected system output and real system output, while the system is constrained by NPDEs.

-PDE-constrained optimization is a subset of mathematical optimization where at least one of the constraints may be expressed as a PDE\cite{TrendsPDE2014}.
+PDE-constrained optimization is a subset of mathematical optimization where at least one of the constraints may be expressed as a PDE~\cite{TrendsPDE2014}.
 A standard formulation of PDE-constrained optimization is given by \cite{FrontiesPDE2018}:

-where $u$ is the control variable, $\beta$ is regularization parameter and $ \|\cdot \|_{L_{2}(\Omega )}^{2}$ is the Euclidean norm.
-Closed-form solutions are generally unavailable for PDE-constrained optimization problems because of complexity, it is necessitating the development of numerical methods\cite{Antil2010}.
+where $u$ is the control variable, $\beta$ is the regularization parameter, and $ \|\cdot \|_{L_{2}(\Omega )}^{2}$ is the Euclidean norm.
+Closed-form solutions are generally unavailable for PDE-constrained optimization problems because of the complexity.
+Therefore, numerical methods~\cite{Antil2010} are necessary.

-When we adopt PDE-constrained optimization method, we need to model the PAI systems with formal mathematical expression.
-In this work, we write the optimization equation as,
+When we adopt the PDE-constrained optimization method, we need model the PAI systems with a formal mathematical expression.
+In this work, we write the optimization equation as

-where $u$ is the system output, $ {\widehat {u}}$ is expected system output, and $\theta$ is system configuration parameters (network parameters).
-In the equation constraint term, $u_t(x, \theta, t ):= \partial {u}/{\partial t}$, and the $\mathcal{O}_L u$ is the same with Eq. (\ref{neuralPDE1}).
-This loss function has the form of first order Tikhonov regularizer \cite{Tikhonov1977}\cite{Guo2003reg}.
+where $u$ is the system output, $ {\widehat {u}}$ is the expected system output, and $\theta$ represents the system configuration parameters (network parameters).
+In the equation constraint term, $u_t(x, \theta, t ):= \partial {u}/{\partial t}$, and $\mathcal{O}_L u$ is the same as Eq.~(\ref{neuralPDE1}).
+This loss function has the form of the first order Tikhonov regularizer~\cite{Tikhonov1977}\cite{Guo2003reg}.

-For supervised learning, $ {\widehat {u}}$ will be assigned as data labels.
-While for unsupervised learning problem, we can design an autoencoder system, and $ {\widehat {u}}$ will be assigned as given data representation function.
-In practice, there are two strategies can be used to deal with this kind optimization problems, that is, {\it Discretize-then-optimize} or {\it Optimize-then-discretize}.
-More about this topic, please refer to book\cite{FrontiesPDE2018}.
+For supervised learning, ${\widehat {u}}$ will be data labels.
+While for the unsupervised learning, we can design an autoencoder system, and $ {\widehat {u}}$ will be assumed as a given data representation function.
+In practice, there are two strategies that can be used to deal with this kind of optimization problems.
+That is, {\it Discretize-then-optimize} or {\it Optimize-then-discretize}.
+More details about this topic can be refereed to in~\cite{FrontiesPDE2018}.